mvanthoor/rustic-book/src/board_functionality/handling_fen_strings.md

 1. Black pieces are denoted with small letters.
 White pieces are denoted with capital letters.
-The letters are K, Q, R, B, N, and P, which stand for King, Queen, Rook, Bischop, Knight and Pawn respectively.
+The letters are K, Q, R, B, N, and P, which stand for King, Queen, Rook, Bishop, Knight and Pawn respectively.
 A number means the number of empty squares after the last piece.
 The forward slash means that the row is finished and we start describing the next row.
 The position setup starts at the top left (black's side,